dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 ## Gets your device managed
 The Company Portal app helps get your device managed (also referred to as *enrolled*) in your organization's device management system.
 Before you connect to your organization's network, your school or workplace wants to make sure that you have a secure, trusted device.
 To access work or school resources, your device will need to follow your organization's device policies.

 Your company support or IT admin configures these policies in their company-wide device management system.
-After you power on your device, you'll receive these policies.
+After you enroll your device, you'll receive these policies.

 Examples of some of the policies that your organization might require are:
 * Setting up a password or PIN